summitllc/git_school/readme.md

 Credit: https://www.reddit.com/r/git/comments/99ul9f/git_workflow_diagram_showcasing_the_role_of/

-So as you make changes to the files on your working branch, they are saved on your `working tree`.
+On the left is the `working tree`.
+As you work, changes to files are stored in your `working tree`.
 At any point in time, you can run the command `git status` to see the status of your working tree.
 For example, if I add a new file to the project (either through Windows File Explorer or with the shell command `touch my_new_file.txt`), then I run `git status`, I get the following